Dog walkers' insurance

 The price of your quote will depend on factors such as number of employees, level of cover and turnover.
 Our dog walking cover is available from £5.00 a month.

 Yes.
-HMRC considers all business insurance premiums to be an 'allowable expense' and you can deduct the cost of your insurance subscription from your taxable profits for the year.
+HMRC considers all business insurance premiums to be an 'allowable expense' and you can deduct the cost from your taxable profits for the year.

 You should ensure that you keep all documents referring to your insurance policy as proof of payment in the event that your business is audited by HMRC.

-Superscript's business insurance is fully flexible and designed to accommodate your business as it changes and grows.
-You can amend of cancel your policy any time without any fees.
+Superscript's business insurance designed to accommodate your business as it changes and grows.
+You can amend your policy any time without any fees.